SAP-archive/xsk/docs-site/docs/setup/helm.md

         --set kyma.host=<kyma-apirule-host>
         ```

-        This will install additionally an `ApiRule`, XSUAA `ServiceInstance`, `ServiceBinding` and HANA instance.
+        This will install additionally an `ApiRule`, XSUAA `ServiceInstance`, `ServiceBinding` with SAP BTP Service Operator and HANA instance.
 The appropriate roles should be assigned to the user.

     === "Kyma with custom roles"